correctexam/documentation/docs/source/user.md

 8. Send feedback to students
 9. Export grades in excel format for transmission to school department

+## Demo

+A demonstration video is available [here](https://www.youtube.com/watch?v=bYTBlTg37RM&t) in French.

-### Step 0: How do I create an account on the platform?
+## Step 0: How do I create an account on the platform?

 You can go to the [platform](https://correctexam.github.io/corrigeExamFront/), click on **register**, fill in a few details.
 You will receive an e-mail to validate your account.